 35 maunds of jatka seized

-Thirty-five maunds of jatka (hilsa fry smaller than 10 inches in length) were seized during a drive at the fish market of Rikabibazar of Sadar upazila in Munshiganj today.
+Thirty-five maunds of jatka (hilsa fry smaller than 10 inches in length) were seized during a drive at the fish market of Rikabibazar of Sadar Upazila in Munshiganj yesterday.

 Sadar Upazila Fisheries Department and Muktarpur Naval Police outpost jointly conducted the drive from 6:30am to 8:30am.